emmaerre/FinalProject2025/methodology.md

 <h3>Further investigation - other classes</h3>

-We expanded our search to see if the term trombone appeared in other relevant classes.
+We expanded our search to see if the term "trombone" appeared in other relevant classes.
 A query on the class <a href="https://w3id.org/arco/ontology/arco/MusicalInstrumentClassification">arco:MusicalInstrumentClassification</a> also returned no results:

 <img src="./assets/images/img5.png" alt="img5">